May Prompt: Dear Me

 - Be creative!
 When creating your message to your future self, think of yourself not just as students, but as human beings: as a sister, brother, friend, an artist, an advocate, a leader, etc. How do you hope to support others in the future and what support do you hope to receive?

 For more activities and information about mental health visit: www.takeaction3MH.org

-There is a lot going on in the world right now.
-It’s okay to feel overwhelmed, angry, scared, tired, confused.
+There is a lot going on in the world these days.
+It’s okay to feel tired, overwhelmed, angry, scared, confused.
 It’s okay to just feel.
 Or if you are up for it, express yourself and use these feelings and your voice to encourage purposeful action and to start conversations that matter- through art.

 - Get the word out and share the Directing Change Hope & Justice Flyer

 - Learn all about the Hope & Justice category: Directing Change Hope & Justice Category Introduction

 - Teacher and parents — if you are interested in lesson plans and additional resources, contact us!

 View our monthly Hope & Justice Category winners here!